Join millions of Canadians who have already trusted Loans Canada

 If you’ve been struggling to keep up with your loan payments, your lender may sell your debt to a collection agency.
-While some calls may be from a real debt collector, others may be from a scammer posing as a debt collector.
+While some calls may be from a real debt collector, others may be a debt collection scam.

 So if you ever receive calls from a debt collector, whether you know you have debt or not, do yourself a favour and investigate before you pay.